Financial freedom from medicine

 Experiences Create Stronger Connections

-As humans, a basic need is love/connection with other people.
+As humans, a basic need is a love/connection with other people.
 Experiences—whether through travel and meeting new people or by simply spending time with your family—help foster those connections and create lasting bonds.

 Experiences Create More Sustained Happiness